Prenatal genetic counseling

 Genetics is the study of heredity, the process of a parent passing certain genes on to their children.

 Couples who want to have a baby can have tests before they get pregnant.
-Doctors can also test a fetus (unborn baby) to see if the baby will have a genetic disorder, such as cystic fibrosis or Down syndrome.
+Health care providers can also test a fetus (unborn baby) to see if the baby will have a genetic disorder, such as cystic fibrosis or Down syndrome.

 Who may Want Prenatal Genetic Counseling?

 It is up to you whether or not to have genetic counseling and testing.
 You will want to think about your personal desires, religious beliefs, and family circumstances.

 Some people have a greater risk than others for passing on genetic disorders to their children.
 They are:

-Talk about genetic counseling with your doctor and your family.
+Talk about genetic counseling with your provider and your family.
 Ask questions you may have about the test and what the results will mean for you.

 What Will Counseling and Tests Tell me?

-Keep in mind that genetic tests that are done before you get pregnant (conceive) can usually only tell you the odds of having a child with a certain birth defect.
-For instance, you may learn that you have a 1 in 4 chance of having a child with a certain disease or defect.
+Keep in mind that genetic tests that are done before you get pregnant (conceive) can most often only tell you the odds of having a child with a certain birth defect.
+For instance, you may learn that you and your partner have a 1 in 4 chance of having a child with a certain disease or defect.

 If you decide to conceive, you will need more tests to see if your baby will have the defect or not.

 For those who may be at risk, test results can help answer such questions as:

 What Will Happen?

 You can prepare by finding out if any medical problems like these run in your family:

 Steps in prenatal genetic counseling include:

 If you choose to be tested after you become pregnant, tests that may be done during the pregnancy (either on the mother or fetus) include:

 These tests have some risks.
 They may cause infection, harm the fetus, or cause a miscarriage.
-If you are worried about these risks, talk to your doctor.
+If you are worried about these risks, talk to your provider.